yulin724/Keren-Project/README.md

  - UTF-8 Problem - Can't send Hebrew/Russian or other unique language strings.

 We hope to see you contribute to our project.

+Follow us on Twitter #KerenProject and stay tuned!